marcomelloni/iot-microservice-architecture-production-line/mqtt-cloud-broker/README.md

 ### ⁠ connection local-mosquitto-broker ⁠

-_Description_: This parameter defines the name of the bridge connection. ⁠ local-mosquitto-broker ⁠ is a reference name that can be used later to configure the connection.
+_Description_: ⁠ local-mosquitto-broker ⁠ is a reference name
+that can be used later to configure the connection.

 ### ⁠ address 192.168.0.231:1883 ⁠